 So there was this little conference and she finally said, ‘OK, you can hammer a nail in for five shillings.’
 So smart-ass here says, ‘Well, I’ll give you an imaginary five shillings and hammer an imaginary nail in.’
 And that’s when we really met.
 That’s when we locked eyes and she got it and I got it and that was it.

 All We Are Saying, David Sheff

-Lennon later recalled the date of their meeting as 9 November 1966, but this was after Ono's exhibition had opened.
+Lennon later recalled the date of their meeting as 9 November 1966, but that was after Ono’s exhibition had opened.
 The most likely date is 7 November.

 - 2015: John Lennon’s Gibson J-160E guitar sells for $2.41 million